At its heart, Zwift is as simple as riding a bike outside – once you’re all connected you just start pedalling and away you go.

 Download the Zwift Companion app

-Get yourself prepared before you get on the trainer
+Prepare yourself before you get on the trainer

 Whatever you’re doing on Zwift, whether it be free riding, working out or joining a group ride or event, make sure you’re prepared for the full duration of your ride before you start.